Gligits/Active-Directory-Enumeration-Home-Lab/KeyPoints.md

 # Overview

- * What is active directory
+ ### What is active directory
+ Active Directory (AD) is a directory service developed by Microsoft for Windows domain networks.
+ It is a centralized database that manages and stores information about users, computers, and other resources within a network.
+ AD allows administrators to manage permissions and control access to network resources.
+It also supports authentication and authorization, ensuring that only authorized users can access specific resources.
- * What is the purpose of the enumeration
+ ### What is the purpose of the enumeration
+ Enumeration is the process of gathering information .
+The purpose of enumeration is to identify and list resources, such as user accounts, network shares, services, and other network components, which can then be used for further analysis or exploitation.
+ In cybersecurity, enumeration is often used by attackers during the reconnaissance phase to identify potential vulnerabilities or entry points in a system.
- * creating the environement
+ ### creating the environement
+ We’re going to create a lab environment where you can safely test and experiment with configurations/attacks.
+This setup will include virtual machines and network configurations, allowing us to simulate real-world scenarios.

 # Architecture and Environment setup